 - Check for light shining through the paper filter element by holding it up to a light source.

 - If you can see light through the paper, reuse the air filter.
 If you can’t, replace the filter with a new one.

 - Install your air filter in the housing and reattach the air filter housing cover.

-A fuel filter is used to strain fuel coming out of the fuel tank to remove dirt and other contaminates from the fuel.
-If you haven’t changed the fuel filter regularly or are running very dirty gas, the filter can become clogged.
+A fuel filter is used to strain fuel coming out of the fuel tank to remove dirt and other contaminants from the fuel.
+The filter can become clogged if you haven’t changed the fuel filter regularly or are running very dirty gas.

 A plugged fuel filter will prevent a steady flow of fuel from passing through the filter keeping your mower from starting.
 It is good practice to replace the fuel filter annually.
 If you end up running dirty fuel through your mower, you may need to change it sooner.

 Solution: A clogged fuel filter must be replaced with a new one.
 When installing a new inline fuel filter on your Spartan zero turn, make sure the arrow on the side of the filter is pointed in the direction of the fuel flow.

 Bad or old fuel can cause clogging and damage throughout your fuel system.
 This includes the fuel lines as well.

 You are not able to visibly see a clog in your fuel lines so you’ll have to check your hose by starting and stopping fuel flow using the fuel shut-off valve or pinch-off pliers to crimp your fuel line.